Efficient Concatenated Bosonic Code for Additive Gaussian Noise

 where $D(\alpha) = e^{\alpha a^\dag - \alpha^* a}$ is the phase-space displacement operator.
 With $\alpha = \frac {1} {\sqrt 2}(u + i v)$, the position~$q$ and momentum~$p$ are displaced independently as $ q \to q + u$, $ p \to p + v $, where $u$ and $v$ are real Gaussian random variables with mean zero and variance $\xi ^2$.
 Therefore, the GQC maintains the locations of the Gaussian peaks in the probability for the measurement outcome, but it increases the variance of each spike by~$\xi ^2$ in both quadratures.

-{\it Hashing bound.}--- The hashing bound, first introduced for qubit Pauli channels~\cite{Wilde2017,Lloyd1997,Shor2002,Devetak2005}, may be generalised to the GQC by maximising the one-shot coherent information over Gaussian states~\cite{Holevo2001,Harrington2001}.
-The hashing bound is a lower bound on the quantum communication rate through a channel having a set level of noise.
-It is only known to be a tight lower bound for some channels~\cite{Devetak2005a}, and the GQC is not one of them~\cite{Holevo2007}.
-Conversely, by fixing the rate, the hashing bound gives a level of noise that should still allow for quantum communication at the chosen rate using some quantum-error-correcting code.

-When choosing a rate of zero, the (zero-rate) hashing bound represents a threshold level of noise below which finite-rate quantum communication should be possible---that is, it represents a target for a minimum error threshold when designing codes for a specific class of channels.
-When a code displays an error threshold that matches the hashing bound, we say the code ``achieves the hashing bound'' for the channel.
-In fact, concatenated qubit codes exist that \emph{exceed} the hashing bound for certain qubit channels~\cite{Shor1996,DiVincenzo1998}---that is, they have an error threshold that is strictly larger than that prescribed by the hashing bound---leading to hopes that similar results may be true for concatenated codes applied to the GQC~\cite{Harrington2001}.
-The (zero-rate) hashing bound for the GQC~$\mathcal G_\xi$, is the standard deviation~\cite{Holevo2001,Harrington2001}

 {\it Noise model.}--- GKP error correction, in both its original~\cite{Gottesman2001} (Steane-style~\cite{Steane1997}) form and in its teleportation-based~\cite{Walshe2020} (Knill-style~\cite{Knill2005a}) form, involve measuring the deviation of the state's support in each quadrature ($q, p$) away from an integer multiple of $\sqrt\pi$.
-These measurement outcomes---each of the form~$s_{\rm m}= n \sqrt \pi + \Delta_{\rm m}$, where $n$ is an integer and $|\Delta_{\rm m}| \leq \sqrt \pi / 2$---together form the syndrome.
+These measurement outcomes---each of the form~$s_{\rm m}= n \sqrt \pi + \Delta_{\rm m}$ with integer $n$ and $|\Delta_{\rm m}| \leq \sqrt \pi / 2$, where even and odd $n$ correspond to 0 and 1 logical bit values, respectively---together form the syndrome.
 Normally, each value of $\Delta_{\rm m}$ locally determines the displacement to apply in order to correct the error---either snapping back to grid in the original method~\cite{Gottesman2001} or applying a logical Pauli in the teleportation-based method~\cite{Walshe2020}.
 Analog QEC~\cite{Fukui2017,Fukui2018} instead feeds all these real-valued syndrome data~$s_{\rm m}$ directly to a higher-level decoder, which makes a global decision.
 Our proposal keeps aspects of both approaches.
-We use~$\Delta_{\rm m}$ to locally decide whether to try to correct the error or to give up and report the qubit as lost to the next-level decoder.
+We use~$\Delta_{\rm m}$ to locally decide whether we keep it or give up and report the qubit as lost to the next-level decoder.